Tw1ddle/geometrize-lib/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](https://github.com/Tw1ddle/geometrize-lib/blob/master/LICENSE)

 Geometrize is a C++ library for geometrizing images into geometric primitives.
-It is a work in progress - for now, I recommend the [Haxe version](https://github.com/Tw1ddle/geometrize-haxe) instead.
+It is a work in progress - for now, I recommend using the [Haxe version](https://github.com/Tw1ddle/geometrize-haxe) instead.

 ## Features